A Guide To Functional Interfaces in Java10 min read

 Operators

-functional interfaces present an operation that takes 1 or two operands and return the result has the same type as their operand.
-For example, the IntUnaryOperator
+These Operators functional interfaces present an operation that takes one or two operands and returns the result with the same type as their operand.
+For example, the IntUnaryOperator has an abstract method int applyAsInt(int num) which accepts an integer and returns an integer:

 IntUnaryOperator unaryOperator = (num -> num * 100);